Lucas-Schmucas/employee-management.io/README.md

   csv and curl request.
 I don't use factories, to save time.
 "DatabaseTransactions" should also do the trick.
 - I separated the Models for Employee and Address, this will pay of as the application grows.
 I could do more separation in models (country, prefix, gender), but only addresses is fine for now
+- There are sometimes blanks in the csv file keys.
+I implemented them as part of the COLUMN_MAPPING.
+Not sure if it would be better to somehow sanitize it to add more error tolerance.
+Mixed feelings about that.

 # TODOs

+- Serialize missing csv attributes in model (age)
+- Packaging
+- Documentation

+# Done

+- Migrations
 - Routes
     - POST /api/employee + Test
     - GET /api/employee + Test
     - GET /api/employee/{id} + Test
     - DELETE /api/employee/{id} + Test
+- Resources
+- Models
 - Controller
-- Models
-- Serialize missing csv attributes in model (age)
-- Packaging
-- Documentation

-# Done

-- Migrations

 # Improvements for later

-- Factories
+- Factories for better testing
+- Validation with maybe token
 - Foreign Key Constraints (cascade, restrict)
 - The "GET /api/employee" Route should have pagination
+- check if city and place_name are always the same